robleigh1991/Nuxt4-Stalker-Portal/README.md

 1. Check if feature is already requested
 2. Create a new issue with:
    - Clear description of the feature
-   - Use cases and benefits
+   - Use cases and benefits (must be legal and ethical)
    - Possible implementation approach

 ### Pull Requests